openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 The down side of a Long test is that it is L-O-N-G, where drive size and spindle speed are factors in the length of the test.
-Long tests are off-line and, since entire platter surfaces are scanned, it may push a drive that's beginning to failure closer to an actual failure as the test detects and attempts to repair problems.
+Long tests are off-line and, since entire platter surfaces are scanned, it may push a drive that's beginning to fail closer to an actual failure as the test detects and attempts to repair problems.

 There are many opinions on which tests to use and the frequency of testing.